Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: The Proposed Future-Proof Solution

-$\borg.\setup$ (Algorithm \ref{Alg:HITFSS1}) initializes the system by generating the master secret and public keys $(\sk_{\id_0}, \pk_{\id_0})$, and publishing the public parameters $params$. ${\borg.\keyextract}$ (Algorithm \ref{Alg:HITFSS1}) enables hierarch-ical key extraction, allowing each level to derive key pairs for the subsequent level.
-Specifically, users at level ${k-1}$ utilize their secret key $\sk_{\id_{k-1}}$, the public key vector ${\vec{Q}_{\id_{k-1}} = \{\pk_{\id_{0}}, Q_{\id_1},\dots, Q_{\id_{k-1}}\}}$, and the group identity $\id_k$ of the lower level to compute the group verification key $Q_{\id_k}$ and derive individual key pairs $(\sk_{\id_{k,i}}, \pk_{\id_{k,i}})$ for each user ${i = 1, \dots, n}$ at level $k$.
-Secret keys are then securely distributed to each user.
-The derived secret key follows a Schnorr signature structure and can be reconstructed via Lagrange interpolation \cite{shamir1979share} from any $t$-out-of-$n$ users at level $k$: $\sk_{\id_{k}} = \sum_{i=1}^{t} \lambda_i\cdot\sk_{\id_{k,i}}~mod~q$. \looseness-1 Akin to Schnorr-style threshold signatures (i.e., \cite{komlo2021frost}), the signing follows a two-round protocol with three phases: (i) preprocessing: to generate a shared list of random commitments values, (ii) threshold signing: allows participants to compute their signature shares, and (iii) aggregation: to combine these shares into a group signature.
+\looseness-1 Akin to Schnorr-style threshold signatures (i.e., \cite{komlo2021frost}), the signing follows a two-round protocol with three phases: (i) preprocessing: to generate a shared list of random commitments values, (ii) threshold signing: allows participants to compute their signature shares, and (iii) aggregation: to combine these shares into a group signature.
 The $\borg.\preprocess$ phase (Algorithm \ref{Alg:HITFSS2}) is jointly executed by all $n$ users at level $k$ to generate random commitment values required for signing up to $J$ messages.
 Each user ${i \in \{1, \dots, n\}}$ computes commitment pairs $(E_{i,j}, D_{i,j})$ for $j=1$ to $J$, and shares them with the others.
 After verifying their validity, users append the values to the commitment list $\mathcal{L}_{i,j}$, resulting in a consistent finalized list $\mathcal{L}_i$ across all participants.
 In practice, $\mathcal{L}_i$ may be published at a predefined location (e.g., a public bulletin) accessible to all users.